Pop Culture Madness!

 • The World Population was ~ 2,268,000,000

-• When broadcasting pioneer Guglielmo Marconi (April 25, 1874- July 20, 1937) died, radio stations the world over went silent for two minutes in tribute.
+• When broadcasting pioneer Guglielmo Marconi (April 25, 1874- July 20, 1937) died, radio stations worldwide went silent for two minutes in tribute.

 • Sylvan Goldman introduced the Shopping Cart in 1937.